pengfei99/PySparkUnitTest/README.md

 # PySparkUnitTest

-This project shows how to do unit testing on pyspark project.
-For testing spark(scala), please visit this project https://github.com/pengfei99/SparkScalaUnitTest.
+This project shows how to do unit testing on a pyspark project.
+For testing a spark(scala) project, please visit this project https://github.com/pengfei99/SparkScalaUnitTest.
 The unit testing can help you to avoid run sample data sets to develop code on a cluster.
 Because clusters are slow to start and may cost you money.